canalplus/rx-player/doc/api/Miscellaneous/DASH_WASM_Parser.md

 some smart TVs) the parsing operation can noticeably lengthen the content's loading time and in some rare occasions trigger brief rebuffering periods.

-If you encouter large MPDs and/or you noticed poor performance when playing DASH contents, you may have a better experience with this parser.
+If you encounter large MPDs and/or you noticed poor performance when playing DASH contents, you may have a better experience with this parser.

 Note however that your browser has to be compatible with WebAssembly.
-In case WebAssembly is not supported on the current platform and both the WebAssembly and default JavaScript DASH parsers are imported through their respective features, the RxPlayer will automatically fallback on the latter.
+In case WebAssembly is not supported on the current platform and both the WebAssembly and default JavaScript DASH parsers are imported through their respective features, the RxPlayer will automatically fall back to the latter.

 ## How to use it?

 To use the WebAssembly-based parser you will need to do two things:

-- the WebAssembly file will have to be stored somewhere, accessible through an URL that can be then communicated to the RxPlayer.
+- the WebAssembly file will have to be stored somewhere, accessible through a URL that can be then communicated to the RxPlayer.

 - the `DASH_WASM` feature has to be initialized with it and added to the RxPlayer.